- Digital Transformation >

 But as most CIOs agree, digital transformation can be challenging to implement, and it's not a one-day or one-week task.
 It requires serious commitment from business leaders, training, financial investment, change management, a well-defined strategy, and KPI monitoring.

-Over 70 percent of digital initiatives fail; the biggest reasons are unclear goals and inability to track progress.
+Over 70 percent of digital initiatives fail; the biggest reasons are unclear goals and the inability to track progress.

 50 percent of businesses do not define digital transformation metrics or key performance indicators (KPIs) to track their success.
 However, investing thousands of dollars without quantifying returns is counterproductive.
 Assessing the right metrics helps you determine whether you’re implementing best practices or not and if you’re gaining the intended value from the process.